Work Based Learning (WBL)

-- Only students that have submitted a submission 1 to 3 on the Learning platform in 2018 will migrate to the new online system.
+- Only students that have submitted a submission 1 to 3 on the Learning platform in 2018 migrated to the new online system.

-- Students who are on submission 4 or later will continue their WBL on the old system.
+- Students who were on submission 4 at the end of 2018 or later will continue their WBL on the old system (spreadsheets).

 - Students should take note of the steps that are required to migrate from the old spreadsheet based system to the new online system.
 Refer to the WBL instructions below.

-The online WBL system is based on a workflow solution that will allow you to capture skills development and then submit this online to your supervisor who can then review your progress, ask for additional information or approve your work online.
+The online WBL system is based on a workflow solution that manages the submissions and approvals between students, supervisors and reviewers.
 Email notification will be sent out if you are required to interact with the system and submit or approve information.

 Who can be a Supervisor?

 - A supervisor is a Fellow of ASSA that works in the same company or industry as you.

 - If your supervisor is not your line manager there must be effective communication between them.

 - If you are working in a non-traditional field and no Fellows are available to select as a Supervisor, please contact ASSA Education to assist you in finding a Supervisor.